brimson/brimson.github.io/_posts/2021-11-08-vogel_convolutions.md

 tags: [Convolutions, Post-Processing]
 ---

-You do not need much to approximate blurs.
+You do not need much to approximate convolutions.
 You only need a texture with mipmaps to blur a static image.
-In this post, we repurpose [Wojciech Sterna's shadow sampling](http://maxest.gct-game.net/content/chss.pdf) for screen blurring.
+In this post, we repurpose [Wojciech Sterna's shadow sampling](http://maxest.gct-game.net/content/chss.pdf) for screen convolutions.

-## How Vogel Blur Works
+## How Vogel Convolutions Work

-1. Sample textures in a spiral fashion
+1. Sample textures in a spiral
 2. Use mipmaps or noise to fill the gaps between the sampled textures
     1. [Calculate LOD though the area the sample covers](https://john-chapman.github.io/2019/03/29/convolution.html) if you use mipmaps
 3. Average all of the samples